superduper-io/superduper/docs/content/api/base/superduper.md

 Superduper API to automatically wrap an object to a db or a component.

-Attempts to automatically wrap an item in a superduperdb component by using duck typing to recognize it.
+Attempts to automatically wrap an item in a superduper.ioponent by using duck typing to recognize it.